handcraftedbits/handcraftedbits-parent/handcraftedbits-parent-java/README.md

 ## coverage.minimum

-* **Purpose**: Sets the minimum percentage of instructions that must be covered by unit tests.
+* **Purpose**: Sets the minimum percentage of instructions that must be covered by unit and/or integration tests.
 * **Default value**: `0.00`
 * **Acceptable values**: `0.00` - `1.00`